AY2324S1-CS2103T-F12-3/tp/docs/UserGuide.md

 Deletes a student's attendance and displays the change by removing the tag on the GUI.
 The index refers to the position of the person as displayed in the GUI.
 The LESSON_NUMBER must be alphanumeric.

+Only tags that were added using `attn` can be deleted by this command.

+Likewise, tags that were not added through `attn` cannot be deleted by this command.
+If you try to delete a tag that was not added with `attn`, it will throw an error.

 Will give an error message if the LESSON_NUMBER does not exist.
 Further prompts are given for incorrect inputs.